 Gold

 When it comes to precious metals, one of the first questions you may ask yourself is how to invest in gold.
 One of the most common precious metals found in investment portfolios, gold is durable and malleable at high temperatures, making it an attractive choice for both personal and commercial use.
-Gold bullion can be molded into numerous forms, including coins, bars, rounds and ingots.
-The precious metal is also highly coveted as a status symbol, which is why it’s commonly found in jewelry.

 The price of gold largely depends on how much gold is available on the market, investor sentiment about inflation as well as current interest rates and other monetary policies.
-The last point is particularly important since inflation has subsided and the Federal Reserve is now in the process of cutting interest rates, which tend to have an inverse relationship with gold prices — meaning when interest rates fall, the price of gold tends to climb.
+That last point is particularly important since inflation has subsided and the Federal Reserve is now in the process of cutting interest rates, which tend to have an inverse relationship with gold prices — meaning when interest rates fall, the price of gold tends to climb.

 Silver

 Like gold, investing in silver is a common practice for investors drawn to precious metals.
-Silver, which also hit its all-time high in October 2024, also has uses in both jewelry and as currency, is highly malleable and it can sustain high temperatures, making it useful in many industrial applications.
+Silver also hit an all-time high in January 2026, reaching $121 per ounce.
+It has uses both in jewelry and as currency, and is commonly used in industrial applications — from batteries and appliances to solar panels and medicine — due to its malleability and resistance to high temperatures.

 Platinum

-Looking for a metal commodity that's rarer than gold or silver?
-If so, platinum investments might be a good choice for you.
-Platinum — like gold and silver — is priced and traded on the market.
-However, there's far less of it to go around, and this can drive up the price.
-However, like gold and silver, platinum is malleable, strong and a good electric conductor.
+If you're looking for a metal commodity that's rarer than gold or silver, platinum investments might be a good choice for you.
+Like gold and silver, platinum is priced and traded on the market.
+It's also malleable, strong and a good electrical conductor, which is why you can find it in everything from semiconductors and cars to wedding rings and necklaces.

 Palladium

-Outside of the media attention it received during the pandemic, palladium isn't as well-known as gold, silver or platinum.
-That doesn't mean it's not a viable investment option, though.
 When palladium hit its all-time high in March 2022, catalytic converter thefts were skyrocketing as thieves tried to get their hands on the precious metal.
-The price has since come down, but palladium still has plenty of applications, including currency, fuel cells, jewelry, dental fillings and crowns as well as in the hydrogenation of unsaturated hydrocarbons.
+The price has since come down, but palladium still has plenty of applications, including currency, fuel cells, jewelry, dental fillings and crowns, as well as a catalyst in the hydrogenation of unsaturated hydrocarbons.

-As with platinum, there are a limited number of palladium mines in the world, although the metal is more readily available.
-Similar to platinum, just two countries produce the bulk of global supply, with Russia and South Africa accounting for 84% of output.
 Like other precious metals, palladium’s price is driven by the market and is vulnerable to external business, geopolitical and environmental factors.
 For example, its aforementioned price surge coincided with Russia’s 2022 invasion of Ukraine due to concerns about Russia’s ability to meet global demand.

 How to invest in precious metals